BlizzCrafter/MonoGame.Forms/README.md

 MonoGame.Forms is the easiest way of integrating a MonoGame render window into your Windows Forms project.
 It should make your life much easier, when you want to create your own editor environment.

-# Info
+> [!NOTE]

-* The **MonoGame.Forms** project uses a modified version of the MonoGame.Framework.
+> * The **MonoGame.Forms** project uses a modified version of the MonoGame.Framework.
 It's called [MonoGame.Framework.WindowsDX.9000](https://www.nuget.org/packages/MonoGame.Framework.WindowsDX.9000/) (created by [nkast](https://github.com/nkast)), which is faster, memory optimized, bugfixed and supports full mouse & keyboard input within WindowsForms.
 You can also update MonoGame.Forms to a new MonoGame version very easily - just by updating the MonoGame.Framework.WindowsDX.9000 nuget package!
-* **MonoGame.Forms.GL**  - DEPRECATED! - faster alternative: [MonoGame.Template.Gtk.CSharp](https://www.nuget.org/packages/MonoGame.Template.Gtk.CSharp/) (created by [harry-cpp](https://github.com/harry-cpp)).
+> * **MonoGame.Forms.GL**  - DEPRECATED! - faster alternative: [MonoGame.Template.Gtk.CSharp](https://www.nuget.org/packages/MonoGame.Template.Gtk.CSharp/) (created by [harry-cpp](https://github.com/harry-cpp)).

-# Tips & Tricks / Dos & Don'ts

-* **Never** use **DoubleBuffering** on a custom control.
-It will cause flickering and slow downs.
+> [!TIP]
-* If you experience scaling issues with your drawn content, then you might want to set the right **AutoScaleMode** of a Form containing a MonoGameControl:
+> * If you experience scaling issues with your drawn content, then you might want to set the right **AutoScaleMode** of a Form containing a MonoGameControl:
 **`AutoScaleMode = System.Windows.Forms.AutoScaleMode.None;`**.
 If you want to turn off scaling of your whole application, then you need to add a **[Manifest-File](https://github.com/BlizzCrafter/MonoGame.Forms/blob/master/DPI_Aware_Application.md)**.

+> [!IMPORTANT]
+> * **Never** use **DoubleBuffering** on a custom control.
+It will cause flickering and slow downs.

 # Setup MonoGame.Forms
 ### Options: